Skip to main content

 Alternatively, if you're looking for budgets tied to a specific project, navigate to Project management > Projects > Your project > Budgets tab.

-Projects can have multiple budgets, allowing you to break down complex projects into manageable phases or stages.
+Projects can have multiple budgets, allowing you to break down complex work into manageable phases or stages.

-For example, you could have separate budgets for the design, development, and maintenance phases of a website project.
+For example, you could have separate budgets for the design, development, and maintenance phases of a website-building project.
 This flexibility ensures precise financial tracking for each project phase.

 Budgets and Invoices